cyber-shah/6740-labs/lab-2/lab2.md

 In condition a, the port is closed, b marks the port as filtered whereas c, means that the port could be open or filters are blocking the communication.
 Therefore, no response means that the port could be open.

+### 14. ZMap

+The idea:
+ZMap works in cyclic multiplicative groups.
+That means unlike Nmap, which sends out packets to each IP address and waits for reply.
+Then as the host replies Nmap would compile it into a database to track the responses.
+Which is very slow compared to ZMap.

+Design:
+ZMap is made for speed, it specializes in single-packet scans like SYN scans and ping sweeps.
+Prioritizes speed and efficiency over deep probing or comprehensive service identification.
+Whereas Nmap offers a wider range of functionalities: detailed port scans, service identification, vulnerability detection, and scripting capabilities.

+Functionality:
+Therefore zmap is made for high level recon, whereas nmap offers more indepth tools.

+I couldn't scan the subnet with zmap from my machine, it works on the pi; and I could also nmap on my machine that worked too.
 ### 15. DNS enumeration
 > What additional DNS names did you find with DNS enumeration?